 When it comes to communication, it doesn’t begin and end with you and the customers.
 Communication must take place internally, as well.
 This means that interaction between your coworkers and collaborators is just as important as interaction with your audience.

 Communication among team members is the key to internal training and education.
 You may appear to be the voice of your brand to customers, but you know as well as anyone that there are several working parts that go into it.
 It is crucial that you and your team are all on the same page in order to maintain the image and integrity of your brand.

 It is also especially important that you effectively communicate your strategy with internal stakeholders.
 They are hiring you because they want to promote their brand and grow their business.
 You need to be able to explain to them exactly how you plan to do so.

 We talked a lot about the importance of communication, and at the core of communication is writing.
 The ability to write constructively goes hand in hand with the ability to communicate effectively.
-Whether you are writing ad copy, posting a status, tweet, or picture, or engaging directly with a customer, you must know how to write a concise message that both embodies and enhances your brand.
+Whether you are writing ad copy, posting a status, scheduling a tweet, creating graphics, or engaging directly with a customer, you must know how to write a concise message that both embodies and enhances your brand.

 Being able to understand the needs and wants of a specific group of people is an important skill, but being able to articulate in a way that captures their attention is even more so.

 As a social media strategist, your job entails more than just conceptualizing ideas for your campaign.
 It also includes distributing them to the public in an appealing and organized manner.
 For example, neither spam posts nor irregular posts are a good look for your brand.

 The best way to create a regularly occurring and organized social media feed is to keep a social media content calendar and implement scheduled posts.

 Lucky for you, we can help with just that.
 Kiopi is a tool specifically designed for maintaining organization in your social media presence by scheduling your social posts.
 That way, you are able to rest assured that your content will be exactly where it needs to be when it needs to be there.